danvergara/dblab/docs/features.md

   * Connection profiles with secure credential storage in the OS keyring.
   * Query history: executed queries are automatically saved and can be browsed or re-used from a searchable list.
   * Read-only mode: use `--readonly` to prevent accidental writes by forcing the database session into read-only mode (PostgreSQL, MySQL, SQLite, Oracle, and SQL Server).
-  * Schema switching: press `ctrl+s` to pick the active schema from a filterable list without restarting the app (PostgreSQL and Oracle); the active schema is always shown in the status bar.
+  * Schema switching: press `ctrl+s` to pick the active schema from a filterable list without restarting the app (PostgreSQL and Oracle, when no schema was pinned at startup); the active schema is always shown in the status bar.
   * Built-in help modal: press `?` to display a help overlay showing all available key bindings; press `Esc` to dismiss it.
   * Full-screen mode: press `alt+f` to expand the focused query editor or result set panel to fill the terminal; press `Esc` to exit.
   * Per-panel key bindings: the query editor, the sidebar tree, the result set panel and the panel navigation each have their own section in `.dblab.yaml`, so every panel can be rebound independently.